 Mali is a landlocked country in Western Africa.
 Mali borders Algeria, Burkina Faso, Guinea, Cote d'Ivoire, Mauritania, Niger, and Senegal.
-Most of the country lies in the southern Sahara which produces a hot, savanna zone.
-The government system is a republic.
-The chief of state is the President and the head of government is the Prime Minister.
+Most of the country lies in the southern Sahara which produces a hot savanna zone.
+The government system is a republic; the chief of state is the president, and the head of government is the prime minister.
 Mali has a traditional economic system in which the majority of the population engages in subsistence agriculture confined to the riverine area irrigated by the Niger River.
-Mali is a member of the African Union (AU), African Economic Community (AEC), and the Economic Community of West African States (ECOWAS).
+Mali is a member of the Economic Community of West African States (ECOWAS).

 Select variable and countries to compare in table format.

 Mali: U.S. Commercial Service - Country Commercial Guide

 Mali: World Bank - Doing Business Indicators